jimratliff/GenoMac-user/README.md

 Both GenoMac-system and GenoMac-user are intended to be cloned locally, in order to provide access to the necessary scripts and other resources.
 (GenoMac-system is cloned only by the designated configuring user, USER_CONFIGURER, for that Mac.
 GenoMac-user is cloned separately by *each user*.)

-GenoMac-user assumes that the Mac has already been configured using GenoMac-system.
+GenoMac-user assumes that the Mac has already been configured using GenoMac-system, including, among other things, (a) certain systemwide settings, (b) installing all CLI and GUI apps (both on or off the Mac App Store), and (c) the creation of additional users.
 If you are USER_CONFIGURER, go first to [GenoMac-system](https://github.com/jimratliff/GenoMac-system) to set up the Mac from a system-wide perspective before coming here to set your own user up.

 ## Table of contents
 - [Overview of configuring a user with GenoMac-user](#overview-of-configuring-a-user-with-genomac-user)